shangfeiSF/rust-grope/main/06_closure/readme.md

 `x` goes out of scope at the end of `make_adder` so it is illegal to return something that holds a reference to it.

-So how do we fix it?
-Wouldn’t it be nice if the compiler could tell us… Well, actually, I omitted the last two lines of the error message above:
+* Question: So how do we fix it?

+> Wouldn’t it be nice if the compiler could tell us how to fix.

+* Answer: Well, actually, I omitted the last two lines of the error message:

 ```
 ...:3:14: 3:23 help: to force the closure to take ownership of `x` (and any other referenced variables), use the `move` keyword, as shown:
 ...:      Box::new(move |y| x + y)
 ```
-A new keyword!
+### A new keyword!

 The `move` keyword can be placed in front of a closure declaration, and **overrides the inference to capture all variables by value**.

 Going back to the previous section, if the code used ``let closure = move || { /* same code */ }`` the environment struct would look like: